OpenStackKen/docs-rackspace/doc/tools/use-extlink-library.rst

    - Review each occurrence to determine whether the link can be replaced by an external link reference.

-     For example, if you have links to a Knowledge Center article, you can replace it with the following link:
+     For example, if you have links to a How-To article, you can replace it with the following link:

      .. code::

-        :kc-article:`Link text <article-label>`.
+        :how-to:`Link text <article-label>`.

      When the Sphinx project builds, the *Link text* is rendered as a link, and the HREF definition is populated with the full URL.